 You should set completion criteria within the SCORM package before publishing it.
 You can set completion at both course and page level, and the package will report Completed/Passed/Successful status as set in the package.

-Testing Your SCORM File
+Testing Your SCORM Files

 SCORM Cloud